 We may never know when we, like Jacob, are in the presence of angels sent to help us along our path, or, like Balaam, to send us on a different path altogether.
-We witness that in the Christian Bible when "an angel of the Lord," directed Philip to leave his successful preaching ministry in Samaria and go into the desert where he had an amazing encounter with an official from Ethiopia (Acts 8:26-36).

-Sometimes those we think have come to harm us are angles sent by God to help us.
+Sometimes those we think have come to harm us are angels sent by God to help us.
 It might be the difficult stranger who challenges us to extend the limits of our patience or the street beggar who demands we grow our capacity for giving.
-Sometimes God's angels help us attain what our heart desires, but many times His angels protect us from what might have otherwise caused us harm, or help challenge us to become our very best.
+Sometimes God's angels help us attain what our heart desires, but many times His angels protect us from what might have otherwise caused us harm.

-Whatever an angel's role or message may be in our lives, we can be confident in this as well - God's angels are also here to protect us and guard us, as we read in the Psalms, "The angel of the Lord encamps around those who fear him, and he delivers them" (34:7).
+Whatever an angel's role or message may be in our lives, we can be confident in this as well-God's angels are here to protect us and guard us, as we read in the Psalms, "The angel of the Lord encamps around those who fear him, and he delivers them" (34:7).